Hanzallah-Hassam/Data-Emgineering-Project-On-AWS/README.md

   LIMIT 10;
   ```

-- You should see results with "Samsung" or other top brands listed at the top.
+- You should see results with "Samsung" as a top brands listed at the top.
   ![image](https://github.com/user-attachments/assets/66383cfe-66f8-4f6d-bf65-49bcfdd47676)

 ## Conclusion